TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```
 This block allows you to set a body's physical material properties.
 A float from 0 to 1 is accepted as a value.

 Friction 0 means entirely frictionless (for example, something like ice should have a friction of ~0.02).
 The default is 0.5.
+This type of friction is linear or sliding friction.
+More complex materials that have differing types of friction in different directions (e.g., ice skates have 0 friction forward but 1 friction side to side) or rolling friction aren't yet supported but may be upon enough user request.

 Restitution is just a fancy term for "bounciness".
 By default it is 0, so if you want a body to be bouncy you have to increase it.
 You might wonder why your body isn't more bouncy after you increase it:  **you also have to increase the restitution of the object it's bouncing off of (for example the ground) for it to react properly.**